wallacebrf/Synology-SMART-test-scheduler/README.md

 ### 6.)
 Installation

-Download the zip file ```synology_smart.zip``` as that already contains the required files, and folder structure.

-If that is not desired, manually create the following directories starting in the root of your web server.
+ Create the following directories starting in the root of your web server.

 ```
 1.) /path_to_server_root/synology_smart